Florida girl awarded $800,000 for McDonald's chicken McNugget burn

 - Published

-A Florida jury has awarded an eight-year-old girl $800,000 (£622,000) in damages after she received severe burns when a McDonald's Chicken McNugget fell on her leg.
+A Florida jury has awarded an eight-year-old girl $800,000 (£622,000) in damages after she was severely burned when a McDonald's Chicken McNugget fell on her leg.

-The "dangerously hot" McNugget burnt Olivia Caraballo in 2019, then 4, as she opened her Happy Meal in the car at a McDonald's drive-thru.
+The "dangerously hot" McNugget burned Olivia Caraballo in 2019, then 4, as she opened her Happy Meal in the car at a McDonald's drive-thru.

 Her family had sought $15m in damages.

-A jury in May found McDonald's and its franchise owner were liable for the child's injury.
+A jury in May found McDonald's and its franchise owner liable for the child's injury.

 Ms Caraballo was awarded the $800,000 in damages from McDonald's and franchise owner Upchurch Foods for pain and suffering and mental anguish, including $400,000 for the past four years as well as $400,000 for the future.